cyjhuiz/sudoku/README.md

 It maintains correctly and incorrectly filled positions using HashSets.
 Since cells frequently move between these states, O(1) insertion and removal provides efficient updates.

-Since HashSets are naturally unordered, this randomises hints selected which makes it less predictable and more interesting.

 This is a better alternative than using bruteforce approach to iterate through the entire board till an eligible hint is found.

 ### ViolationTracker